Gyeeta/.github/profile/README.md

 ## Gyeeta

-Gyeeta is your global infrastructure monitor which is completely open source and free to use.
+Gyeeta from the Exact Solutions, Inc. team is your global infrastructure monitor.